lele93/lele93/README.md

 ## Hi there 👋
-- 🔭 I’m currently working on interactions and feedbacks between hydrological extremes and human behaviours using system dynamics model
+- 🔭 Currently working on interactions and feedbacks between hydrological extremes and human behaviours using system dynamics model

 <!--